Does Cannabis Help With Recovery After A Workout?

 But how do you know if these products actually work?

-Jointly’s Find Product feature allows you to look up legal, licensed cannabis and CBD products in your state based on your wellness goals.
+Jointly’s Product Finder (a cannabis and CBD catalog) allows you to look up legal, licensed cannabis and CBD products in your state based on your wellness goals.
 Select Physical Recovery and see how other users like you rated a product on a scale from 1-10, based on how well it helped them recover.
+That is why we like to think of Jointly like a cannabis social network.

 By reporting your cannabis and CBD consumption, you are contributing important data to the Jointly community and helping Jointly make better product and routine recommendations for you.